 Brighton & Hove Pride Essentials

-- Contact: Limited to a form on their website
+- Contact: Limited to a form on their website and a pretty comprehensive FAQ and Help Center page.

 - Admission: Entry fees support Pride organization and raise funds for charities that provide services for the community